clartaq/cwiki/resources/private/md/CWiki_FAQ.md

 * Collections of images.
 Not really a good fit for sites containing lots and lots of images.
 * Hosting a knowledge base securely on the open Internet.
 CWiki probably _can_ be hosted on an Internet facing server, but security characteristics are not well-designed.
 * Languages other than English.
 It is not internationalized at all.
+* Writing the next Great American (or British, or Australian, or Canadian) novel.
+At least at present, the editing facilities are too primitive.
+Maybe in the future.

 #### Why Users? <a name="Why_Users?"></a> ####